-If man is able to tame his tongue, he can control his whole body.
+If people are able to tame their tongue, they can control their whole body.

 The tongues of beasts, serpents, birds, and sea life have been tamed, but man cannot tame his tongue.
 It is an unruly evil, full of deadly poison (James 3:8).
 Only the Spirit of God can give us power to tame this disobedient member.